daniel-morg-silva/HomeLab/README.md

 - Set up a PostgreSQL database inside the cluster.
 - Created a venv Virtual Environment for the python script to ensure portability and reduce compatibility issues.
 - Created the required tables for the Whoop data in the database.
+- Successully deployed the PGAdmin service and added the PostgreSQL database.

+## 18 Jan
+- Continue the Python Script for Whoop data Retrieval.
+- Containerise the script.
+- Deploy it into the cluster.

 ## Problems Faced